Manchester United reiterate Mason Greenwood stance after his release on bail

 The Old Trafford club reiterated that stance on Thursday morning, saying the situation remains unchanged despite Greenwood being released on bail.

-Interim manager Ralf Rangnick will speak to the media to preview Friday’s FA Cup fourth-round tie against Middlesbrough on Thursday afternoon.
+Interim United manager Ralf Rangnick faced the media for the first time since the arrest a couple of hours later in a press conference nominally previewing Friday’s FA Cup tie against Middlesbrough.

+The club press officer said before it got under way: “We will not be taking any questions on Mason Greenwood whilst there’s a police investigation going on.”

+While there was no direct questions on the allegations or arrest, Rangnick was asked if the backdrop had impacted United’s preparations to face Boro.

 Register for free to continue reading